GaryHilares/GeoSMS2_Backend/README.md

 - PIP

 ## Motivation
+We want to help people in some Andean areas of Peru, who don't have access to the Internet, to access useful, if limited, Internet-like functionality through SMS.

 ## Installation and usage
 To build and run the server, you can follow the next steps: